 Writing Pad for Your Thoughts

 Sometimes the best ideas pop into your head while you're in bed and you'll need somewhere to quickly jot them down in the middle of the night.
 Writing down what's bothering you or simply taking down your to-do list ahead of bed will let both you and your mind rest.

 It's often difficult to pull off body oil during the day as it can leave a greasy residue on your skin or even stick to your clothes (avoid silk at all costs).
 Our favorite time to use it is right before bed, letting the hydrating nutrients sink into our skin overnight.
 One Love Organics' face-grade body oil does just that.
 Made with vitamin C ester, papaya enzymes, and organic shea oil, the serum seeps into the skin leaving it fully hydrated and exfoliated for the next day.
 You'll wake up with a glow.

 There's no easier way to transform your bedroom into a full-blown spa than by lighting a candle.
 Turn off the lights and let the faint flicker of the flame provide a perfectly dimmed room to relax in.
 We like to light a lavender candle before bed (actually, always) because it does double duty as the aromatherapeutic properties of lavender help relax the mind and calm anxiety.
-Linnea's Lights' hand-poured candles are double-wicked and give off the most beautiful aromas.
-One small thing: You do have to blow them out before you fall asleep.

 Before you get into bed, you've usually taken care of washing your face, brushing your teeth, and slathering the rest of your skin with lotion.
 Don't leave your hands out of the slumber party.
-Keep the Grown Alchemist's luxurious rose hand cream by the bed and let it's high-end ingredients like aloe vera pack in the moisture, leaving your hands hydrated by morning.
+Keep the Grown Alchemist's luxurious rose hand cream by the bed and let its ingredients like aloe vera pack in the moisture, leaving your hands hydrated by morning.